dkimhw/launch_school/js_109/js_109_written.md

     * `getNameFromUser` solicits and returns the user's name and returns an empty string if the user does not enter a name.
 Since an empty string is falsy - we can test for a missing name by evaluating the assignment `name = getNameFromuser()` - if the user did not enter her name the expression evaluates as false, and the code logs `you must enter your name!`
-    * This is discouraged however.

-  * Any value can in JavaScript can be coerced into a boolean value which is why you don't always need an expression that evaluates to true or false.
+  * Any value in JavaScript can be coerced into a boolean value which is why you don't always need an expression that evaluates to true or false.

     * For example: `if` statement does not need something like `5 === 5`.
 Thus, you can use **any** expression in a conditional statement.